bcgov/bcmaps/README.md

 ### Utility Functions

-The package also contains a couple of handy utility functions:
+The package also contains a handful of utility functions, for example:

 1.  `fix_geo_problems()` for fixing invalid topologies in `sf` or `Spatial` objects such as orphaned holes and self-intersections
 2.  `transform_bc_albers()` for transforming any `sf` or `Spatial` object to [BC Albers](https://epsg.io/3005) projection.
-3.  `self_union()` Union a `SpatialPolygons*` object with itself to remove overlaps, while retaining attributes
+3.  `self_union()` Union a `SpatialPolygons*` object with itself to remove overlaps, while retaining attributes.

 ## Getting Help or Reporting an Issue